CARBETH & GOVAN- renewing resistance

 We did.

-Arriving at Carbeth we pass through some sweeping lowland hills and parkland woods.
-We come across a poster for this evening’s fire play in the community hall (the larger hut) of Carbeth huts, It is sodden and almost unreadable in the rain, but augurs well.
+We come across a poster for this evening’s Fire Play in the community of Carbeth huts, The wet poster is almost unreadable, but augurs well.

 Day 21 - Carbeth to Govan - a river flowing (15 miles)